ItsNotGoodName/smtpbridge/README.md

 List of example senders.

 - Motion/AI detection from IP Cameras
-- Notifcations Linux servers such as unattended updates
+- Notifications from Linux servers such as unattended updates

 ## Endpoints